Lorenc1o/BDMA_Notes/Paris-Saclay/Decision-Modeling/Practicals/P3/explanation.md

 The reason is that usually takes very few tries to find an election example fulfilling all requirements.
 However, we see how for small population size 10, the GA performs almost as fast as the random approach.

 In the following graph, we can get similar conclusions, by plotting the time as a function of the number of candidates.
-However, we observe a different behavior for small population sizes, that perform very bad for high number of candidates.

 ![m VS time](m_all.png)